Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-Full-instructions.md

 services: active-directory
 platforms: dotnet
 author: jmprieur
-level: 300
+level: 400
 client: .NET Desktop (WPF)
-service: ASP.NET Core Web API
+service: ASP.NET Core Web API, Microsoft Graph
 endpoint: AAD v2.0
 ---
-# Calling an ASP.NET Core Web API from a WPF application using Azure AD V2
+# ASP.NET Core 2.1 Web API calling Microsoft Graph, itself called from a WPF application using Azure AD V2

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/497/badge)

+> The sample in this folder is part of a multi-phase tutorial.
+This folder is about the second phase named **Web API now calls Microsoft Graph**.
+> The first phase is available from [1.
+Desktop app calls Web API](../1.%20Desktop%20app%20calls%20Web%20API).
+>
+> This article (README-Full-instructions.md) contains the full instructions on how to configure the sample.
+If you have gone through Phase 1 and have already configured your Web API rather switch to the instructions for an incremental configuration in [README.md](README.md)

+> At that time, the Azure AD v2.0 endpoint does not yet completely support the on-behalf-of flow for users signing-in with a Microsoft Personal account.
+Limitations are called out in the [Current limitations](#Current-limitations) section

 ## About this sample